 Connecting With Caribbean Hispanics

-“The way we try to connect with the Caribbean fan base is first through our social media accounts.
+“We try to connect with the Caribbean fan base first through our social media accounts.
 They’re being followed by Latinos all over the world, thus we specifically try to highlight our Hispanic players.
 We have some Cuban players and tons of Venezuelans and Dominicans,” adds Rawitch.
-“We know when we are sending out messages on social media, we are interacting heavily with fans from the Dominican Republic and Puerto Rico.
+“We know when we send out messages on social media, we interact heavily with fans from the Dominican Republic and Puerto Rico.”

 “We go down there for graduation every January or February.
 Moreover, we do a second trip when we do a clinic in the Dominican Republic or we’ll do public appearances,” explains Rawitch.

-“Brands will have access to sponsor these content series via our sales team and we will insert them in the story to ensure their brand and products are showcased in a relevant and engaging manner,” said Aisha Burgos, SVP of Sales & Marketing for Digo Hispanic Media.
+“Brands will have access to sponsor these content series via our sales team, and we will insert them in the story to ensure their brand and products are showcased in a relevant and engaging manner,” said Aisha Burgos, SVP of Sales & Marketing for Digo Hispanic Media.

 Brands’ Approach